HarshdeepAthawale/Energy-project/DOCUMENTATION.md

-# SmartWaste Platform - User Documentation
+# EcoBin Platform - User Documentation

 ## Overview

-SmartWaste is an AI-powered waste management platform designed to revolutionize waste disposal and recycling in India.
+EcoBin is an AI-powered waste management platform designed to revolutionize waste disposal and recycling in India.
 The platform combines IoT technology, artificial intelligence, and community engagement to create a sustainable waste management ecosystem.

 ---